Siren Testing - the first Saturday of every month at 1:00 p.m.

 On July 2, 1997, a F0 tornado struck Washington Township, Michigan and injured 11 residents.
 This tornado struck Rudgate Mobile Home Park and traveled east into Ray Township, where it continued to do more damage.

 Washington Township is now protected by an Early Warning Siren System.
 This is the first system in the Township's history.
 Washington Township is 36 square miles and is protected by 13 sirens spaced strategically throughout the area.
-Washington Township will activate the siren system when weather conditions are present and may be life threatening.
+Macomb County will activate the siren system when weather conditions are present and may be life threatening.
 Severe weather conditions are those that could result in widespread property damage, injury, loss of life or property.
 These conditions are, but not limited to:

 - Severe thunderstorms with 70 mph winds